Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Method

 One can estimate the conditional distribution $\P(\bold{Y}\mid\bold{X}=\bold{x})$ from the weighting function by using the corresponding empirical distribution:

 where $\delta_{\bold{y}_i}$ is the point mass at $\bold{y}_i$.

-The weighting function $w_{\bold{x}}(\bold{x}_i)$ can directly be used for any target $\tau(\bold{x})$ in a second step and not just for estimating the conditional distribution.
+\paragraph{Two-step approach using weights.} The weighting function $w_{\bold{x}}(\bold{x}_i)$ can directly be used for any target $\tau(\bold{x})$ in a second step and not just for estimating the conditional distribution.
 For example, the estimated conditional joint CDF is given by

 It is important to point out that using the induced weighting function for locally weighted estimation is different than the approach of averaging the noisy estimates obtained per tree \citep{wager2018estimation}, originally used in standard Random Forests \citep{breiman2001random}.
 Even though the two approaches are equivalent for conditional mean estimation, the former approach is often much more efficient for more complex targets \citep{athey2019generalized}, since the number of data points in a single leaf is very small, leading to large variance of the estimates.